cesar-guillen/Chirpy-Page-Protector-Plugin/README.md

 ## How It Works

 * On build, the plugin:
-1. Looks for posts marked with the Active category link.
+1. Looks for posts marked with the Protect category tag.
 2. Extracts the .content block from the post.
 3. Encrypts it with AES-256-CBC using the password.
 4. Replaces the content with a modal + decryption script.